Montana Historical Society

 Photograph Collections

-The Research Center collects photographic materials in a variety of formats.
+The Library & Archives collects photographic materials in a variety of formats.
 Approximately 500,000 images document the diverse history of Montana and the lives and accomplishments of its people.
 They include the work of amateurs and professionals who have captured the faces of the state's inhabitants, immortalized its landscape, and recorded its agricultural, industrial and technological developments.
-Several state agency photograph collections are also housed here.
+We also house several state agency photograph collections.

 How to search for photographs only